 But, there can be many benefits to learning Korean.
-Getting a grasp on the basics makes expat life far more comfortable, allowing one to better understand the culture and feel more integrated with society.
+Getting a grasp on the basics makes expat life far more comfortable, as it allows one to better understand the culture and become more integrated with society.
 Then there are the added bonuses of more job opportunities and bragging rights.
 Because, let's face it... how many non-Koreans can actually say that they speak Korean?

 Committing oneself to studying is the first and often most difficult step to learning Korean.

 For those of us who grew up in a country where there is little to no priority on learning a second language, it can be difficult to decide which study methods and programs are best to memorize vocabulary words, comprehend unfamiliar sentence structures and perfect one's pronunciation.
 And because everyone learns differently, it usually requires a bit of trial and error to figure out which approach is best for you.

 Although I am still very much a beginner, I have attempted a number of techniques and attended a variety of classes to find what works for me.
 Below are a few of the ways I've personally attempted to learn Korean, including the pros and cons of each.

 Self-study might be the most obvious choice for learning Korean, especially for those living outside Korea or for those with a busy schedule, as the student is able to create his or her own study schedule and move at his or her own pace.

 Fortunately for students that are learning Korean on their own, there are a number of resources that are extremely beneficial in improving one's language ability.